navanitnandakumar/Python-programs/README.md

 ◾ Random walk 1D : A random walk visualizer in 1D.

 ◾ Random walk 2D : A random walk visualizer in 2D.

+◾ Image plots : Shows an image in various colour configurations and plots a histogram.